ON EXHIBIT NOW @KEENELAND LIBRARY

 - Reprinted 300 copies of “Racing Heritage; African American Trainers, Jockeys and the Kentucky Association Track,” Lexington’s only brochure exploring the history of the Kentucky Association track and the significance of its Black horsemen in the growth of the Bluegrass horse industry and Lexington’s historic East End neighborhood.

-- Continued our support for the Charles Young Community Center, and sponsored ornaments for the community Christmas tree in Charles Young Park.
+- Supported the Charles Young Community Center, and sponsored ornaments for the community Christmas tree in Charles Young Park.

 - Supported and promoted the efforts of the International Museum of the Horse in their production of Central Kentucky’s only permanent African American museum exhibit, “Black Horsemen of the Kentucky Turf” at the Kentucky Horse Park